grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/09 Cookies.md

 You can then control more specific rules for whether to send the cookie data or not, including limiting it to specific subdomains or paths.
-You can also to set an expiry date on the cookie and tell the browser to send it only over encrypted (SSL/TLS) connections.
+You can also set an expiry date on the cookie and tell the browser to send it only over encrypted (SSL/TLS) connections.

 ## Cookies with k6